Griffintaur/News-At-Command-Line/README.md

  ### To install
     python setup.py install
     newsctl
+ ### If you are accessing the web through a proxy service:
+    Please add the proxy IP and port number to the config.yml file

 # Contributing
 We welcome your contributions.
 Please feel free to fork the code, play with it, make some patches and send us pull requests.